fenok/react-router-typesafe-routes/README.md

 #### Type helpers

-To make type objects constructing and usage easier, we impose a set of reasonbale restrictions / design choices:
+To make type objects construction and usage easier, we impose a set of reasonable restrictions / design choices:

--   `TIn` and `TOut` are the same, for all params (excluding cases when `undefined` is returned as a result of a failed parsing).
+-   `TIn` and `TOut` are the same, for all params (excluding cases when `undefined` is returned as a result of a failed parsing/validation).
 -   Type objects for arrays are constructed based on helpers for individual values.
+Array params can never be parsed/validated into `undefined`.
--   By default, parsing errors result in `undefined`, and throwing or returning a fallback value is an opt-in.
+-   By default, parsing/validation errors result in `undefined`.
+We can also opt in to returning a default value or throwing an error in case of an absent/invalid param.
 -   State params are only validated and not transformed in any way.
 -   Type objects for individual values can be used for any param.
 Type objects for arrays can only be used for search params and state fields.